Sisters of Charity Federation in the Vincentian-Setonian Tradition: United States

-The foundress of the American branch of the Sisters of Charity was born Elizabeth Ann Bayley, the daughter of Dr. Richard and Catherine Charlton Bayley, members of a prominent family of New York City.
+The foundress of the American branch of the Sisters of Charity was born Elizabeth Ann Bayley, the daughter of Dr. Richard and Catherine Charlton Bayley, who are members of a prominent family of New York City.
 Elizabeth was raised in the Episcopal faith.
 After the death of her mother in 1777, her father married Charlotte Amelia Barclay.
 Their son, Guy Charleton Bayley, was the father of James Roosevelt Bayley, who converted to Roman Catholicism and later became Archbishop of Baltimore.

 On January 25, 1794, Elizabeth Ann Bayley married William Magee Seton in St. Paul's Church, New York.
 They had five children.
 Seton was in the import-export business.
-In 1803 Mr. Seton's health deteriorated and, anticipating a better climate, he, Elizabeth, and their oldest daughter Anna Maria sailed for Leghorn, Italy, leaving the other children in care of Seton's sister, Rebecca.
+In 1803, Mr. Seton's health deteriorated and, anticipating a better climate, he, Elizabeth, and their oldest daughter Anna Maria sailed for Leghorn, Italy, leaving the other children in care of Seton's sister, Rebecca.
 William Seton succumbed to tuberculosis on December 27, 1803.
 Elizabeth and Anna Maria were accommodated by the families of her late husband's Italian business partners, the Filicchis.
 While staying with them, she was introduced to Roman Catholicism.
 Some months later she sailed for home, arriving on June 3, 1804.

 In March 1805, Elizabeth Bayley Seton was received into the Catholic Church by Father Matthew O'Brien in St. Peter's Church, Barclay Street, New York.
 For a time she attempted to support herself by opening a school for boys, but the widely circulated report that this was a proselytizing scheme forced the school to close.
 Her sons had been sent by the Filicchis to Georgetown College.
 She hoped to find a refuge in some convent in Canada, where her teaching would support her three daughters.

 Reverend Louis William Dubourg, S.S., met Elizabeth Bayley Seton about 1806 in New York and invited her to Baltimore to establish a small boarding school for girls near the Sulpician institution, Saint Mary’s College & Seminary.
 After a long delay, she and her daughters reached Baltimore in 1808, and she opened a school next to the chapel of St. Mary's Seminary.
 A school for poor children was subsequently opened in nearby Emmitsburg.
 Elizabeth's sisters-in-law Cecilia and Harriet Seton joined her.
 As a preliminary to the formation of a new community, Mrs. Seton took vows privately before Archbishop Carroll and her daughter Anna.
-In 1810 Bishop Flaget was commissioned by the community to obtain from France the rules of the Sisters of Charity of St. Vincent de Paul.
+In 1810, Bishop Flaget was commissioned by the community to obtain from France the rules of the Sisters of Charity of St. Vincent de Paul.
 The rule, with some modifications, was approved by Archbishop Carroll in January 1812, and adopted.
 Mrs. Seton was elected superior.
 Others joined the community and on July 19, 1813, Mother Seton and eighteen sisters made their vows.
 Mother Seton died at Emmitsburg, Maryland, on January 4, 1821.